andreujuanc/ethmoji/README.md

 - Would be nice to set the curator as the proposal creator so it gets a cut
 - Should we burn the auction winning bid?
 - Check data for invalid characters \n\r\t
+- Fix delegation, or validate if vote has weight before sending TX.
+Otherwise 0 power is send.

 ### Faucet
  ```